johnjameswhitman/hackduke2023backend/docs/lab/01_git_basics.md

 The `-a` tells git to include all _modifications_.
 The `-m` tells git you're going to pass a commit-message directly on the command-line.
-Without `-m` it will open your default command-line text editor to draft the message instead.
+Without `-m` it will open your shell's default text editor to draft the message instead.
 Usually this is `vim` on Unix-based systems.

 !!! warning